dmitriz/lovable-ai-info/high-value-apps/01-ai-agent-orchestrator-dashboard-prompt.md

 - Mobile-responsive design with dark mode support
 - Use local storage for all data (no database initially)
 - Clean, minimalist UI with ShadCN components
+- **Minimalistic Design Focus:** Create a very light design that minimizes vertical space usage.
+Each content line should take up as little vertical space as possible while using horizontal space more generously.
+Avoid extra visual elements between content lines - use only white spaces for separation.
+Focus on content over decoration with a clean, minimal aesthetic.

 **Constraints:**
 - Start with core functionality only